bentheiii/envolved/docs/testing_utilities.rst

         assert cache_time_2_ev.get() == 10  # this will fail too

-In cases where an environment variable is retrieved from different EnvVars, or with libraries other than envolved, we'll have to set the environment directly, by using the :attr:`basevar.SingleEnvVar.key` property to get the actual environment name.
+In cases where an environment variable is retrieved from different EnvVars, or with libraries other than envolved, we'll have to set the environment directly, by using the :attr:`envvar.SingleEnvVar.key` property to get the actual environment name.
 In pytest we can use the monkeypatch fixture to do this.

 .. code-block::